System Architecture

 • Enables integration into enterprise pipelines and research platforms via secure APIs.

-3. Composer – Network-Aware Scheduler
+3. Composer Resource Allocation – Network-Aware Scheduler

 • Schedules quantum and classical workloads with awareness of latency, topology, and bandwidth constraints in quantum datacenter networks.